 With how much culture and excitement Oregon offers, it should come as no surprise that we’ve got some seriously awesome events in store for Thanksgiving.
-When it comes time to pick up that fresh, locally-raised turkey, grab your made-from-scratch pumpkin pie, participate in a turkey trot, and donate to a cause, check out this quintessential Thanksgiving itinerary in Oregon.
+When it comes time to pick up that fresh, locally-raised turkey, grab your made-from-scratch pumpkin pie, participate in a turkey trot, and donate to a cause, check out this quintessential Thanksgiving itinerary in Oregon this 2022 holiday season.

 Wherever you are in Oregon, spending the night before the holiday catching up with visiting friends and family at the local bar is one of the best ways to spend your time.
 If you’re in Oregon City, we recommend the Highland Stillhouse, one of Oregon’s best whiskey pubs.
 They’re open late and have a fun, amiable atmosphere.